johnreact/react-native-bluetooth-escpos-printer/README.md

+# 🚨 DEPRECATED

+This repository is no longer supported.
+Please do NOT install via GitHub.

+👉 Use the official npm package (coming soon).

 > **🚨 Important Notice**
 >
 > Effective June 20, 2026, this library will be officially deprecated.
 Installation via GitHub repository URLs will no longer be supported.